migueleps/complenet17-graph-generator/README.md

 2. make -f Makefile.1
 3. ./genk -h

-This Source Code uses the work developed in the following articles:
+This Source Code uses the work developed in the following article:

 * ASONAM'2013 -http://asonam.cpsc.ucalgary.ca/ : Pedro Paredes and Pedro Ribeiro - Towards a Faster
 Network-Centric Subgraph Census: http://dl.acm.org/citation.cfm?doid=2492517.2492535.
-* (Submitted to) SNAM - https://www.springer.com/computer/database+management+%26+information+retrieval/journal/13278 : Pedro Paredes and Pedro Ribeiro - FaSE: Fast Exact and Approximate Subgraph Census

 This software uses the nauty program version 2.4 by Brendan McKay.
 Therefore, nauty's license restrictions apply to the usage of FaSE and GENK.

+If you use this code, please cite:
+@inproceedings{silva2017network,
+  title={Network Motifs Detection Using Random Networks with Prescribed Subgraph Frequencies}, author={Silva, Miguel EP and Paredes, Pedro and Ribeiro, Pedro}, booktitle={Workshop on Complex Networks CompleNet}, pages={17--29}, year={2017}, organization={Springer}
+}